forampmali/Login-Function-Selenium/README.md

 # Login-Function-Selenium
-Simple Test Case for Login
-Selenium Webdriver- Data driven framewok in Selenium which takes the data(Username and Password) from excel sheet and perform test.
+Simple Test Case for Login:  Selenium Webdriver- Data driven framewok in Selenium which takes the data(Username and Password) from excel sheet and perform test.